Aditya-Bhalotia/OnBoardCharger/Photos/Totem Pole Photos/README.md

     - Bode plots of plant and controller for both inner current and outer voltage loop.
     - Closed loop transfer function of controlled loop.
     - Schematic of the circuits.
-    - Waveforms of the cases simulated to check the working of design.
+    - Waveforms of the cases simulated to check the working of design.  <br>
 for totem pole converter.